UPPMAX/R-matlab-julia-HPC/docs/advanced/thread_parallelism/README.md

 !!! info "Learning outcomes"

+    - I can schedule jobs with thread parallelism
-    - Understand how to schedule jobs with thread parallelism
+    - I can explain how jobs with thread parallelism are scheduled
-    - Understand how code achieves thread parallelism
+    - I can explain how Julia/MATLAB/R code makes use of thread parallelism
+    - I can explain the results of a correct benchmark
-    - Observe/conclude the costs/benefits of thread parallelism
+    - I can explain the results of an incorrect benchmark

 ???- note "For teachers"